JazzikPeng/Show-Tell-Image-Caption-in-PyTorch/README.md

 ![Model Structure](./Model_Strcuture.png)

-## Reference
-[1] Vinyals, O., Toshev, A., Bengio, S., & Erhan, D. (2015).
-Show and tell: A neural image caption generator.
-In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 3156-3164).

 ## Result
 Following is the loss comparison.
 The model performance is measured using *Bleu-4* score.
 Since the *Bleu-4* score is very difference using difference smoothing function, so we computed a baseline *Bleu-4* score by taking the average of one human caption against other 4 captions for each caption on all testing images.
 Our baseline *Bleu-4* is 0.3008.
 The average *Bleu-4* score of our model performed better than this baseline.